 What makes a supplier a good supplier?

 A good supplier is one that makes an effort to get to know my business and requirements and works to develop a relationship over time, maybe following and chatting on social media and collaborating on promotions.
 They follow up to see how their items are selling.
 It’s those suppliers whose products then sell well for me, so in turn they get repeat orders.
 The bigger suppliers have reps who visit with new ranges but if that’s not feasible it’s nice to see new products via email as soon as they are available.

 What advice would you give to someone starting to think about wholesale?

 Think carefully about your pricing.
 Most VAT registered businesses in my sector will want around x2.4 mark up.
 If your products are priced for wholesale and you are also selling direct to customers you have a nice margin to play with but don’t be tempted to do lots of discounting because that will only annoy your shops!

 How have you found developing your own range to wholesale?
 What challenges have you come across? and how have you overcome them?

-It’s been much harder than expect!
+It’s been much harder than expected!
 Deciding on the packaging was quite tricky because we wanted to make sure that our kits looked great on a shelf but were also slim enough that online businesses could use large letter post to keep their costs down.
-We would have loved to have some bespoke boxes printed but, to start, when you are testing the waters, small runs of these work out very expensive.
-In the end we found a solution that works for us for now.
+We would have loved to have some bespoke boxes printed but, to start when you are testing the waters small runs of these work out very expensive.
+In the end, we found a solution that works for us for now.

 Why did you decide to develop your own range?